ibm-cloud-docs/discovery-data/train.md

 To train a project:

-1. On the **Train** page, enter a natural language query in the **Enter a question to train** field.
+1. On the *Train* page, enter a natural language query in the **Enter a question to train** field.
 Do not include a question mark in your query.
 Click the **Add+** button.
-1. Click the **Rate results** button next to the query.
+1. Click **Rate results**.
-1. After the results appear, select the **Relevant** or **Not relevant** button under each one.
-In order to train the project efficiently, you should select an option for each result.
+1. After the results are displayed, select **Relevant** or **Not relevant**.

+    Select an option for each result.

-    In the {{site.data.keyword.discoveryshort}} tooling, **Relevant** has a score of `10` and **Not relevant** has a score of `0`.
-You can use a different scoring scale if rating results using the API, but you can't mix scoring scales within the same project.
+    When you select **Relevant**, you apply a score of `10` to the result. **Not relevant** applies a score of `0`.
+You can use a different scoring scale if you use the API to rate results, but you can't mix scoring scales within the same project.
-1. When you are finished, click the **Back to queries** button.
+1. When you are finished, click **Back to queries**.
 1. Continue adding queries and rating them.

-As you reach relevant training thresholds, the **Watson will learn which are the best results for your queries after you've rated enough** section will indicate your status by striking out the requirements as you meet them:
+    As you rate results, your progress is shown.
+Check your progress to see when you have done enough work to meet the training threshold needs.
+Your progress is broken into the following tasks:

     - Add more queries
     - Rate more results
     - Add more variety to your ratings

-    A minimum of 50 unique queries must be trained, though more may be required to meet the training threshold.
+    You must evaluate at least 50 unique queries, maybe more depending on the complexity of your data.
 1. You can continue adding queries and rating results after you have reached the threshold.
 You should enter all queries you think your users will ask.
+1. To delete a trainig query, click the **Delete** icon.

+    To delete all of the training queries in your collection at one time, use the API.
+For more information, see [Delete training queries](https://{DomainName}/apidocs/discovery-data#deletetrainingqueries){: external}.

-Write your training queries the same way your users would ask them, for example: `IBM Watson in healthcare`.
-Training queries should be written with some term overlap between the query and the desired answer; this will improve initial results when the natural language query is run.
+Write your training queries with the same wording that your users would ask them, for example: `IBM Watson in healthcare`.
+Training queries should be written with some term overlap between the query and the desired answer; this will improve initial results when the natural language query is evaluated.
 {: tip}

 If two or more users attempt to train identical queries at the same time, one of the users will overwrite the others.
 {: note}

-You can delete individual training queries by clicking the **Delete** icon.
-If you would like to delete all of the training queries in your collection at one time, you must do so using the API.
-For more information, see [Delete training queries](https://{DomainName}/apidocs/discovery-data#deletetrainingqueries){: external}.

 ## Testing and iterating on the relevancy of results
 {: #testing-results}

-After you have completed rating results, and Watson has applied the training, you should test to see if your query results have improved.
-To do so, run test natural language queries that are related (but not identical to) your training queries.
+When you are done rating results, and Watson has applied the training, test to see if your query results have improved.
+To do so, run test natural language queries that are related (but not identical) to your training queries.
 Check to see if the results of your test queries have improved.

 If you would like to further improve results after testing, you can: